joleys/niko-home-control-II/README.md

 * **Moving Binary Sensor**, this is on when any motor is running.
 * **Last Direction Sensor** (undocumented).

-### NHC PIR Action (untested)
+### NHC PIR Action

-__Remark:__ this is untested as I don't own a device of this type.

 This action is exposed as a switch.

-Remark: the Basic State is the override button.
+__Remark__: the switch represents the state of the override button.
 If you need the output of the PIR sensor in Home Assistant you can link a "Virtual on/off device" in the Niko Home Control Programming Software to be switched on when the PIR sensor initiates the routine.

 ### NHC Presence Simulation Action (untested)